Addressing a Gambling Problem

 Harm Reduction - When the gambler chooses this type of recovery, they are choosing to reduce their gambling behavior and activity to what is considered a "sub-clinical" level.
 Where the activity is no longer causing problems or negative consequences, and no longer meets clinical criteria for addiction.
 This type of gambling addiction recovery has proven to be successful for many when counseling and support are involved.
 When a gambler is able to work through the underlying issues, and address the reasons why gambling became a problem in the first place, sometimes they are able to develop a different relationship with the activity, and are able to engage without abusing or misusing it.
 Same holds true for substances.

-MAT - Medicated Assisted Recovery - This recovery type is in using medication to assist in recovery and is the only type of recovery that does not pertain to gambling or activity addictions.
-Currently, there are not surgical procedures or medications that can treat gambling addiction as there are for substance use disorders, however research and trials have determined that some medications such as mood stabilizers and serotonin re-uptake inhibitors can prove effective in assisting a problem gambler with recovery.
+MAT - Medicated Assisted Recovery - This recovery type uses medication to assist in recovery.
+Currently there are no surgical procedures or medications that can directly treat gambling addiction as there are for substance use disorders, however research and trials have determined that some medications such as mood stabilizers and serotonin re-uptake inhibitors can prove effective in assisting a problem gambler with recovery.

 There are numerous pathways to addressing a gambling addiction and getting life back to manageable again.
-Depending on the stage or severity of the addiction, often depends on what may be effective.
-Although there many pathways to recover from addiction, some common pathways with gambling are, treatment (in or out-patient), counseling, self-help groups, recovery, life, and spiritual coaching, peers services, and some people are able to just quit on their own.
+Depending on the stage or severity of the addiction often depends on what may be effective.
+Although there are many pathways to recover from addiction, some common pathways with gambling are treatment (in or out-patient), counseling, self-help groups, recovery, life, and spiritual coaching, peer services, and some people are able to just quit on their own.
 Actual treatment for gambling addiction is typically based on counseling and behavior modification therapy.
-Although gambling for someone who has developed an addiction produces similar reactions in the brain as alcohol does for an alcoholic, and drugs do for a drug addict, there is no medication or surgical procedure that can stop addiction to gambling.
+Although gambling for someone who has developed an addiction produces similar reactions in the brain as alcohol does for an alcoholic, and drugs do for a drug addict, there is no medication or surgical procedure that can stop in and of itself addiction to gambling.
 It is not uncommon for addicted gamblers to also have problems and other addictions with drugs or alcohol.
 For many, substance abuse and gambling addiction go hand in hand.

 Quitting a gambling addiction on ones own can be possible, meaning without the services of others or programs.
 Success of self-quitting is usually contingent on the stage or severity of the addiction.
 Most people with a gambling addiction repeatedly try to "quit" and/or cut back prior to getting any formal help.
 Key factors in self-quitting, are: